 Some of the best websites for this are TopCashback and QuidCo (sign up using the link to get a £2.50 bonus).
 If I’m buying something online, I ALWAYS check TopCashback first.
 More often than not, they offer something for what I’m buying and I get a little money off.
 This is especially great for travelling because they give 5% off HostelBookers, Agoda and Hostelworld!

-Similarly, visit websites like SuperSavvyMe before you go out shopping – you might be able to save money with coupons.
-I always pick up the free Tesco magazine as there are normally some good vouchers in there too.
+Similarly, I always pick up the free Tesco magazine as there are normally some good vouchers in there too.

 6. Buy things to resell

 This is probably the entrepreneurial side of me coming out, but have you ever gone into a second hand shop and thought, ‘HOW much?!
 I’m sure that could sell for twice that!’?
 There are countless stories of people finding absolute bargains at car boot sales and making a fortune reselling them on eBay – either luxury brands or collectible items the owners didn’t realise they had.